Types of Market Failure

 Public goods would be under-provided or not provided at all by the free market because of two key characteristics:

-Non-excludability: it is impossible to prevent non-payers from consuming the good.
+Non-excludability: it is impossible to prevent non-payers from consuming the good once it is provided.

 Non-rivalry: one person's consumption does not reduce the amount available for others.